turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 * What is a background worker?
 Why would you use a background worker?
 * What is Sidekiq?
 * What is Redis?
-* Draw a diagram of how Sidekiq, Redis, and Rails are interacting.
+* How do Sidekiq, Redis, and Rails interact?
+Draw a diagram?

 ### Video